 Federal regulations require the Owner of a HC Project receiving tax credits to retain the records listed above.
 The Owner is required to retain such records for at least 6 years after the due date for filing the federal income tax return for that year.
-Records for the first year of the credit period must be retained for at least 6 years beyond the due date for filing the federal income tax return for the last year of the Compliance Period.
-Owner should also retain records relating to the amount of credit claimed for the Montana Housing Tax Credit, including the IRS Form 8609(s) and Schedule A of IRS Form 8609(s).
+Records for the first year of the credit period must be retained for at least 6 years beyond the due date for filing the federal income tax return for the Compliance Period.
+Owner should also retain records relating to the amount of credit claimed for the MBOH Tax Credit, including the IRS Form 8609(s) and Schedule A of IRS Form 8609(s).